NYCPlanning/Software-Development-Standards/CodingStandards.md

 	· Keep commits atomic and focused on a single concern.
 	· Ensure your commits are descriptive, concise and brief.
 Use the imperative mood (eg. "Fix" rather than "Fixed").
 	· Everyone does pull requests (Regardless of title).
+	· PR comments may only be resolved by the assigned reviewer.
+	· The PR may may only be approved by the assigned reviewer.

 ## Branching Strategy (GitHub Flow)
 The table below illustrate how to create different kinds of branches.
 Use lowercase only for branch names.